Anthony-Nolan/Atlas/README_DevelopmentStartUpGuide.md

 ### Run a search (whilst avoiding MAC lookups)
 - In Storage Explorer, open your local emulator and create two new blob storage containers called `atlas-search-results` and `matching-algorithm-results`.
+- Open up Service Bus Explorer and connect to your local development Service Bus.
+  - Create the topic, `matching-requests` with subscription `matching-algorithm`.
+  - Create the topic, `matching-results-ready` with subscription `match-prediction-orchestration`.
-- Run `Atlas.Functions.PublicApi`, `Atlas.Functions`, and `Atlas.MatchingAlgorithm.Functions` all in parallel.
+- Run `Atlas.Functions.PublicApi`, `Atlas.Functions`, `Atlas.MatchPrediction.Functions`, and `Atlas.MatchingAlgorithm.Functions` all in parallel.
   - To do this in VisualStudio first set your default project to `Atlas.Functions.PublicApi` and then run it.
-  - Then in solution explorer right click on both `Atlas.Functions`, and `Atlas.MatchingAlgorithm.Functions` and select `Debug -> Start New Instance`.
+  - Then in solution explorer right click on `Atlas.Functions`, `Atlas.MatchPrediction.Functions`, and `Atlas.MatchingAlgorithm.Functions` and select `Debug -> Start New Instance`.
-  - Alternatively you can right click on your solution in Solution Explorer go to properties and under multiple start up projects select the three functions.
+  - Alternatively you can right click on your solution in Solution Explorer go to properties and under multiple start up projects select all the functions.
   - *You will want to make sure all the local settings for these functions are up to date*
 - Then hit the `Search` endpoint within `Atlas.Functions.PublicApi` with the content of `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\initial-search.json` as the requests body.
   - You should get a 200 Success response.